lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 In Chapter 4 we developed a pragmatic definition of the visualization process: mapping information into graphics primitives.
 We saw how this mapping proceeds through one or more steps, each step transforming data from one form, or data representation, into another.
 In this chapter we examine common data forms for visualization.
 The goal is to familiarize you with these forms, so that you can visualize your own data using the tools and tech niques provided in this text.

 ## 5.1 Introduction
 To design representational schemes for data we need to know something about the data we might encounter.
 We also need to keep in mind design goals, so that we can design efficient data structures and access methods.
 The next two sections address these issues.

+**Characterizing Visualization Data**

-Characterizing Visualization Data Since our aim is to visualize data, clearly we need to know something about the character of the data.
+ Since our aim is to visualize data, clearly we need to know something about the character of the data.
 This knowledge will help us create useful data models and powerful visualization systems.
 Without a clear understanding of the data, we risk designing inflexible and limited visualization systems.
 In the following we describe important characteristics of data.
 These characteristics are the discrete nature of data, whether it is regular or irregular, and its topological dimension.

-First, visualization data is discrete.
+First, visualization data is _discrete_.
 This is because we use digital computers to acquire, ana lyze, and represent our data, and typically measure or sample information at a finite number of points.
 Hence, all information is necessarily represented in discrete form.

-Consider visualizing the simple continuous function y = x2.
+Consider visualizing the simple continuous function $y = x^2*.
 If we are using a conventional digital computer, we must discretize this equation to operate on the data it represents (we are ignoring symbolic/analog computers and methods).
-For example, to plot this equation we would sample the function in some interval, say (-1,1), and then compute the value y of the function at a series of discrete points x = xi in this interval.
-The resulting points ((x0,y0), (x1,y1), (x2,y2), ... (xn,yn)) connect the points with straight line segments.
+For example, to plot this equation we would sample the function in some interval, say (-1,1), and then compute the value y of the function at a series of discrete points $x = x_i$ in this interval.
+The resulting points $((x_0,y_0), (x_1,y_1), (x_2,y_2), ... (x_n,y_n))$ connect the points with straight line segments.
 Thus, our (continuous) data is represented by a discrete sampling.

 Because of the discrete character of the data we do not know anything about regions in between data values.
-In our previous example, we know that data is generated from the function y = x2 , but, generally speaking, when we measure and even compute data, we cannot infer data values between points.
+In our previous example, we know that data is generated from the function $y = x^2$, but, generally speaking, when we measure and even compute data, we cannot infer data values between points.
 This poses a serious problem, because an important visualization activity is to determine data values at arbitrary positions.
 For example, we might probe our data and desire data values even though the probe position does not fall on a known point.

 There is an obvious solution to this problem: interpolation.
 We presume a relationship between neighboring data values.
 Often this is a linear function, but we can use quadratic, cubic, spline, or other interpolation functions.
-Chapter 8 discusses interpolation functions in greater detail, but for now suffice it to say that interpolation functions generate data values in between known points.
+[Chapter 8](/VTKBook/08Chapter8) discusses interpolation functions in greater detail, but for now suffice it to say that interpolation functions generate data values in between known points.

-A second important characteristic of visualization data is that its structure may be regular or irregular (alternatively, structured or unstructured).
+A second important characteristic of visualization data is that its structure may be _regular_ or _irregular_ (alternatively, _structured_ or _unstructured_).
 Regular data has an inherent relationship between data points.
 For example, if we sample on an evenly spaced set of points, we do not need to store all the point coordinates, only the beginning position of the interval, the spacing between points, and the total number of points.
 The point positions are then known implicitly, which can be taken of advantage of to save computer memory.

 Data that is not regular is irregular data.
 The advantage of irregular data is that we can represent information more densely where it changes quickly and less densely where the change is not so great.
 Thus, irregular data allows us to create adaptive representational forms, which can be beneficial given limited computing resources.

 Characterizing data as regular or irregular allows us to make useful assumptions about the data.
 As we saw a moment ago, we can store regular data more compactly.
 Typically, we can also compute with regular data more efficiently relative to irregular data.
 On the other hand, irregular data gives us more freedom in representing data and can represent data that has no regular patterns.

 Finally, data has a topological dimension.
-In our example y = x2 , the dimension of the data is one, since we have the single independent variable x.
+In our example $y = x^2$, the dimension of the data is one, since we have the single independent variable x.
 Data is potentially of any dimension from 0D points, to 1D curves, 2D surfaces, 3D volumes, and even higher dimensional regions.

 The dimension of the data is important because it implies appropriate methods for visualization and data representation.
-For example, in 1D we naturally use x-y plots, bar charts, or pie charts, and store the data as a 1D list of values.
-For 2D data we might store the data in a matrix, and visualize it with a deformed surface plot (i.e., a height field — see Exercise 4.2).
+For example, in 1D we naturally use _x-y_ plots, bar charts, or pie charts, and store the data as a 1D list of values.
+For 2D data we might store the data in a matrix, and visualize it with a deformed surface plot (i.e., a _height field — see Exercise 4.2).

-In this chapter and Chapter 8, we show how these characteristics: discrete, regular/irregular, and data dimension, shape our model of visualization data.
+In this chapter and [Chapter 8](/VTKBook/08Chapter8), we show how these characteristics: discrete, regular/irregular, and data dimension, shape our model of visualization data.
 Keep these features in mind as you read these chapters.

 <figure id="Figure 5-1">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-1.png?raw=true width="640" alt="Figure5-1">